Master your money mindset

 Bills, bills, bills

-It’s important to ensure you’re getting the best deal from all bills and services.
-Simple things such as looking on comparison sites when it comes to renewing energy providers or changing where you do your weekly food shop can make a big difference to your spending habits.
+With energy bills rising by 54% or £693 a year on average from April 1 2022, along with increases to council tax, water bills and broadband, phones and TV packages, it’s important to shop around where you can to ensure you’re getting the best deal from all bills and services.
+Simple things such as looking on comparison sites, calling your providers to ask for a better deal, changing where you do your weekly food shop or swapping to supermarket own brands can make a big difference to your spending habits.

 Ready to overhaul your finances?